• Home

 Can I use a different cut of beef?

-They’re similar in fat content and texture to flank and respond well to the same cook time.
-Sirloin works in a pinch but tends to be a bit more variable — thinner pieces may turn out slightly softer than you want.
+Definitely.
+Skirt steak and flat iron steak work just as well.
+They both have comparable fat content and texture to flank and respond to the same cook time.
+Sirloin is okay but tends to be a bit more inconsistent — thinner pieces may be softer than desired.
+Don’t use chuck or stew beef; these cuts require longer pressure cook times and this recipe isn’t designed for that.

 My sauce came out too thin.
 What happened?

-A few possible causes: the cornstarch slurry wasn’t mixed well enough before adding (unmixed lumps don’t thicken evenly), the Sauté setting wasn’t hot enough to activate the cornstarch fully, or you didn’t stir constantly during the thickening step.
-If the sauce is still thin after 2 minutes on Sauté, mix another teaspoon of cornstarch with a tablespoon of cold water and add it in.
+Here are some guesses as to why: maybe the cornstarch slurry was poorly mixed prior to adding (unmixed clumps won’t thicken uniformly), perhaps the Sauté setting was not hot enough to fully activate the cornstarch, or you may not have stirred steadily throughout the thickening process.
+If the sauce was still thin after 2 minutes on Sauté, mix another teaspoon of cornstarch with a tablespoon of cold water and add that to the sauce.
+You should give it another minute of stirring, and it should finally come together.

 I got a burn notice.
 What do I do?